layer5io/.github/profile/README.md

 <a href="https://getnighthawk.dev/"><img src="https://github.com/layer5io/.github/blob/master/assets/layer5-getnighthawk.png"
 style="margin:10px;" width="138px" height="98px"
 alt="Layer5" align="left" /></a>
 <a href="https://getnighthawk.dev/">Nighthawk</a> is a Layer 7 (HTTP/HTTPS/HTTP2) performance characterization tool.
 Nighthawk is Envoy’s load generator and is written in C++.
-Meshery integrates Nighthawk as one of (currently) three choices of load generator for characterizing and managing the performance of service meshes and their workloads.
+Meshery integrates Nighthawk as one of (currently) three choices of load generator for characterizing and managing the performance of cloud native infrastructure and their workloads.
 <br />
 <br />
 <a href="https://github.com/search?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+repo%3Alayer5io%2Fgetnighthawk" alt="Help wanted in Nighthawk">